TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 The latest version of the book (second edition) targeted TYPO3 6.2.

 Meanwhile, the book is no longer an exact translation.
-Several changes were made by the TYPO3 community to reflect considerable changes in the TYPO3 core, some parts were removed, added or moved to other manuals.
+Several the TYPO3 community made changes to reflect considerable changes in the TYPO3
+Core, some parts were removed, added, or moved to other manuals.
 It has - in parts - been completely rewritten.

 .. todo: add some thanks to other contributors?